-For investment purposes, the University of Toronto Pension Plan holds 100% of the units of the pension master trust ("PMT").
+For investment purposes, the University of Toronto Pension Plan holds 100% of the units of the University of Toronto Master Trust ("pension fund master trust" or "PMT").

 The Pension Committee of Governing Council is composed of 11 members of Governing Council and 9 members representing employee groups with members who participate in the pension plan.
-It has delegated authority1 to act for Governing Council to approve the Statement of Investment Policies and Procedures for the PMT, which includes return objectives, risk tolerance, asset allocation and benchmarks for the evaluation of performance.
+It has delegated authority to act for Governing Council to approve the Statement of Investment Policies and Procedures for the PMT, which includes return objectives, risk tolerance, asset allocation and benchmarks for the evaluation of performance.
 It is also responsible for approving the terms of the delegation of authority to a University-controlled asset management corporation (or other entity established for a similar purpose) to manage the investment of the PMT and carry out oversight.
 The Committee reviews, at least semi-annually, reports on the investment of the PMT, with such reports including, among other things, reports on investment performance and risk being incurred.